chpc-tech-eval/scc/tutorial3/README.md

 In this section, you are going to be building and compiling Lmod from source.
 Lmod is a Lua-based environment module tool for users to easily manipulate their HPC software environment and is used on thousands of HPC systems around the world.
 Carefully follow these instructions, as there are prerequisites and dependencies that are required to build Lmod, which are slightly different to those required to execute the Lmod binary.

 > [!IMPORTANT]
 > You can build Lmod on either your head node or one of your compute nodes.
-Since your compute node(s), _will generally speaking_ have **more compute CPUs**, they will typically be able to build and compile applications much much faster than your administrative (or login) _head node_.
+Since your compute node(s), _will generally speaking_ have **more CPUs for compute**, they will typically be able to build and compile applications much much faster than your administrative (or login) _head node_.

 1. Install prerequisites required to build Lmod:
    From one of your **compute nodes**, install the following dependencies